 We were incorporated in 2007.
-Since inception, we have focused on organizing and staffing our company, raising capital and performing research and development activities to advance our research, development and technology.
+Since our inception, we have focused on organizing and staffing our company, raising capital and performing research and development activities to advance our research, development and technology.
 We have not yet generated revenue from any marketed products.
-Our success depends on the successful development and regulatory approval of one or more of our product candidates and our ability to finance operations.
+We may never be able to develop or commercialize a marketable product.
+Our ability to develop product revenue depends on the successful development and regulatory approval of one or more of our product candidates and our ability to finance operations.

-Since inception, we have raised an aggregate of approximately \$748.2 million (£604.9 million) through private placements of our ordinary and preferred shares, payments from our collaboration partners, and most recently, debt financing.
+Since inception, we have raised an aggregate of \$873.2 million (£675.8 million) through private placements of our ordinary and preferred shares through debt financing, payments from our collaboration partners, and most recently, borrowings under our debt facility with Oxford Finance Luxembourg S.A.R.L., or Oxford Finance, and the sale of our Series C preferred shares.
 These funds have and are being used to fund operations and invest in activities for technology creation, drug discovery and clinical development programs, infrastructure, creation of portfolio of intellectual property and administrative support.
-We have assembled a team of over 300 employees.
+We have assembled a team of over 250 employees.
 We have also established relationships with three pharmaceutical collaborators, Genentech, Inc., or Genentech, GlaxoSmithKline Intellectual Property Development Ltd, or GSK, and Eli Lilly and Company, or Lilly.

 We have incurred significant operating losses and expect to continue to incur significant expenses and operating losses for the near future.
-Net losses were £35.9 million and £51.6 million for the six months ended June 30, 2020 and 2019, respectively, and £103.9 million and £71.6 million for the years ended December 31, 2019 and 2018, respectively.
-As of June 30, 2020, our accumulated deficit was £312.0 million.
+Losses were £78.0 million and £55.2 million for the nine months ended September 30, 2019 and 2020, respectively, and £71.6 million and £103.9 million for the years ended December 31, 2018 and 2019, respectively.
+As of September 30, 2020, our accumulated deficit was